-- i. the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - ii. the contractual terms of the financial asset give rise on specified dates to cash flows that are SPPP on the principal amount outstanding.
+- i. the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are SPPP on the principal amount outstanding.

 Financial assets are subsequently measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income.
+Gains / losses on disposals are not recognised in profit or loss and are transferred to retained earnings within the consolidated statement of changes in equity.